Save to your scrapbook

 Icing sugar, for dusting

 1. Preheat the oven to 180˚C, gas mark 4.
-Make the pastry as on the previous page, adding the cocoa with the flour.
+Make the pastry using our step by step guide, adding the cocoa with the flour.
 Roll into a disc as thick as a £1 coin and big enough to fit a 25cm fluted tin.
 Drape the pastry over the rolling pin, lay over the tin and push into the base, leaving any excess hanging over the edge.
 Chill for 10 minutes.

 2. Blind-bake the pastry: cut a piece of greaseproof paper a bit larger than the tin.
 Scrunch it up, open it out and push it into the pastry base.
 Pile in ceramic baking beans and cook for 15 minutes.
 Lift out the paper and beans and cook for a further 5 minutes.
 Remove from the oven, cool for 10 minutes, then trim off the excess pastry.